Hillary34/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates assembly code from c code and save it
+a script that compiles a c file and creates an executable file cisfun